2015 Cheez-It 355 at The Glen: Background

 Watkins Glen International, the track where the race was held.

 Watkins Glen International, nicknamed "The Glen", is an automobile race track located in Watkins Glen, New York, at the southern tip of Seneca Lake.
-The sports car racing facility is owned by the International Speedway Corporation.
-It was long known around the world as the home of the United States Grand Prix, which it hosted for 20 consecutive years (1961–1980) but since 1948, it has been home to road racing of nearly every class, such as Formula One, the World Sportscar Championship, Trans-Am, Can-Am, the NASCAR Sprint Cup Series, the International Motor Sports Association and the Verizon IndyCar Series.
-Initially, public roads in the village were used for the race course.
-In 1956, a permanent circuit for the race was built.
-In 1968, the race was extended to six hours, earning the nickname "6 Hours of Watkins Glen".
-The circuit's current layout has more/less been the same since 1971, although a chicane was installed at the uphill esses in 1975 to slow cars through these corners, where there was a fatality during practice at the 1973 United States Grand Prix.
-The chicane was removed in 1985, but another chicane called the "Inner Loop" was installed in 1992 after a fatal accident during the previous year's NASCAR Winston Cup event.
-The circuit is known as the Mecca of North American road racing and is a very popular venue among fans and drivers.

 Kevin Harvick entered Watkins Glen with a 46–point lead over Joey Logano.
 Dale Earnhardt Jr. entered 63 back.
 Jimmie Johnson entered 67 back.
 Martin Truex Jr. entered 86 back.

 Entry list

 The entry list for the Cheez-It 355 at The Glen was released on Monday, August 3 at 9:00 a.m.
 Eastern time.
 Forty-four cars were entered for the race.
 All but the No. 95 Leavine Family Racing Ford, driven by Michael McDowell, were entered the previous week's race at Pocono.
 The three driver changes for this race were Chris Buescher, making his sixth Sprint Cup Series start and first since Talladega in May, Boris Said – attempting to start the race in the No. 32 Go FAS Racing Ford – and T. J. Bell – making his first Cup Series start since the 2012 season – driving the No. 62 Premium Motorsports Chevrolet.